kluter/LCquickVieweR/README.md

 delta <- list.files("result_deltaNDVIs/")
 ndvi <- list.files("result_subset/")

-# creating main Land-use change product
+# creating main land-use change product
 stackTime(ndvi, delta)
 ```
 <p align="center"><img width="60%" src="https://raw.githubusercontent.com/kluter/img/master/img3.1.png"></p>
 <p align="center"><sub>Figure 3: Assembling the final product.</sub></p>

 ## colorCode
 Once the processing is done, your results will look pretty much like the scenes in the GIFs.
-Regardless of where that scene is from, the color Code will still be the same:
+Regardless of where that scene is from, the colorCode will still be the same:

 * reddish colors: lost areas
 * cyan colors: gained areas